dart-lang/language/working/augmentation-libraries/feature-specification.md

 #### Redirecting generative constructors

-A redirecting generative constructor marked `augment` adds its redirecting initializer to the augmented constructors initializer list.
+A redirecting generative constructor marked `augment` adds its redirection to the augmented constructor.

 This converts it into a redirecting generative constructor, removing the potentially non-redirecting property of the constructor.